 And customers are constantly telling us that phones aren’t enough.
-You can zero in on your phone and iPad, but it’s often not good enough.
 People with digital technology are coming in for paper maps so they can see the overall picture.

 They are finding that it’s a better alternative than constantly zooming in and out.

 And – if you’re going out bush or to the outback – you still need paper maps as a backup.